MA Conservation of the Historic Environment

 Zoe joined HPA in 2012, qualifying as an architect while working.
 She became a director in October 2016.

 After studying architecture at Newcastle University, Zoe continued at postgraduate level at Kingston University, London, where she won a scholarship to study in Auckland, New Zealand.

 Zoe started her career in Newcastle, working in a successful architecture studio on a number of high-end residential schemes in Northumberland.
 She later moved to Assael in London, an AJ100 practice, working among a large team developing a £150 million mixed-use scheme.

-Zoe has a keen interest in the conservation of historic buildings and is on the approved list of surveying architects for the Diocese of Blackburn.
-She has also recently passed her MA in the Conservation of the Historic Environment which she studied at Birmingham City University.
+Zoe has a keen interest in the conservation of historic buildings and is on the approved list of surveying architects for both the Diocese of Blackburn and the Diocese of Carlisle.
+She also has an MA in the Conservation of the Historic Environment which she studied at Birmingham City University.

-When she is not working Zoe can be found somewhere outside, either running, cycling or swimming.
-She enjoys participating in outdoor events including the London Marathon.
+When she is not working Zoe can be found somewhere outside in the mud trying to renovate her dilapidated cottage.